ads8046/diversio-frontend-exercise/README.md

 3. I populated each component with a pre-defined set of colors, and added the expected functionality such as the necessary events that need to occur when the user interacts with the widget and managing the component state.

-4. After a lot of debugging with Chrome and React dev tools and confirming the functionality using pre-determined, I tested the web applicating by passing the values from the API call.
+4. After a lot of debugging with Chrome and React dev tools and confirming the functionality using a pre-defined set of colors, I tested the web applicating by passing in the actual values from the API call.

 5. Since this was a mock API, I checked if the "server" sent a response.
 In case of API failure which returned a `null` response, I rendered a fixed set of primary and secondary colors for the user to pick from, facilitating